JamesHight/fidlib/README.md

 Fidlib
 ======

-This is an archive copy of Jim Peters fidlib from http://uazu.net/fidlib/
+This is an archive copy of Jim Peters' fidlib from http://uazu.net/fidlib/

 Fidlib and Firun